francoisledroff/devopsdayBerlin2016JavaApp/README.md

+# A Sample Springboot Fat Jar

-This is the github `repo` used for an Hands-On session at DevopsDays Berlin 2016,
+This was a github `repo` used for an Hands-On session at DevopsDays Berlin 2016,

 named [`Chef versus Ansible`](http://www.slideshare.net/francoisledroff/devops-days-berlin2016)